rwyc-devon/simple-dashboard/README.md

 ###Features

 - Refactor the Widget system to reduce redundant code in widgets
-- Caching of data cross-request, perhaps using CHDB or something similar, so that many users querying at once will not hammer upstream APIs
+- Caching of data cross-request, so that many users querying at once will not hammer upstream APIs
 - Add a webfont.
 Also maybe a dedicated icon font so I'm not stuck trying to find appropriate symbols from obscure Unicode chars.

 ###Widgets